 Annual Winter Retreat (en Español)

 Sravasti Abbey spends each winter in silent retreat, and qualified guests are welcome to join us.
 Retreat dates vary, but generally extend from early December to early March.
 A one-month option is usually available as well.

-This winter, beginning January 2013, we offer two options for participation:
+This winter, beginning January 2014, we offer a Vajrasattva purification retreat with two options: